-- Educational or research projects,
+- A. Educational or research projects,

-- Mandated counseling or therapy and/or
+- B. Mandated professional counseling or therapy, and/ or

-- Substance abuse assessment.
+- C. Substance abuse assessment.

 College Suspension: Temporary separation of the student from the College for a definite period, after which the student is eligible to return.
 Conditions for the student's return may be specified.
 If these conditions are not met, the student will be dismissed.
 The suspension follows the Leave of Absence protocol in the catalog.